 Security notification settings

 If Google needs to tell you about changes to your account, or if we find suspicious activity, we'll let you know.
 Depending on the info we have from you, we'll get in touch by text, by emailing your main and recovery email addresses, or by doing both.
-These texts and emails are for account security purposes, and we won't send you any advertising emails or spam.

 If you want to change how often you get notifications, or where we send them, follow the steps below:Change notifications